Cindy Vallar, Editor & Reviewer

 The Great Train Robbery in England takes place.

-Barry Clifford discovers the wreck of the Whydah off Cape Cod.1985The ICC begins recording pirate attacks.1987
+August 4: Barry Clifford and his divers discover first artifacts from the wreck of the Whydah off Cape Cod.1985The ICC begins recording pirate attacks.1987

 September 1: Robert Ballard and Jean-Louis Michel discover the wreck of the Titanic.